n-serrette/esphome_sd_card/components/sd_mmc_card/README.md

 ## Notes

+### Board

+SD MMC is only supported by ESP32 and ESP32-S3 board.

 ### Arduino Framework

 This component use the SD_MMC library and share its limitations, for more detail see :